MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

     .\EdmUploadAgent.exe /Authorize
     ```

 1. When the **Pick an account** window is displayed, sign in as `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
-Joni's password was set in a previous exercise.
+User account passwords are provided by your lab hosting provider.

 1. Back in the terminal window, download the database schema definition of the EDM-based classification sensitive information type by running this script in PowerShell.
 For the **DataStoreName**, this is where you'll use the schema name saved from the previous task.